Testing enterprising potential

 A person with a creative tendency has the following qualities:

-• Change-orientated, preferring novelty, change and challenge, with a dislike of being locked into routines;
+• Change-orientation, preferring novelty, change and challenge, with a dislike of being locked into routines

 • Curiousity with an interest in new ideas.